wp-plugins/abt-relative-urls/readme.txt

 Especially helpful when developing on a DEV site with the intention of transfering to a LIVE domain.
 Please note that you should use this plugin _before_ you start adding content, or you'll have to resave everything later.

 Includes code based on [Relative Image URLs][] plugin, which strips domain when inserting images from the Media Library.
-A similar idea to [Absolute to Relative URLs][], but works automatically, and handles meta fields.
+A similar idea to the following, but acts as a preventative measure (while you're working), works automatically, and handles meta fields:

+* [Go Live Update URLS][]
+* [Absolute to Relative URLs][]
+* [Domain Name & Path Fixer][]

 [Absolute to Relative URLs]: http://wordpress.org/extend/plugins/absolute-to-relative-urls/ "Programmatic plugin for removing URLs"
 [Relative Image URLs]: http://wordpress.org/extend/plugins/relative-image-urls/ "Alternate Plugin, not as much functionality"
+[Go Live Update URLS]: http://wordpress.org/extend/plugins/go-live-update-urls/ "Change URLs when pushing LIVE"
+[Domain Name & Path Fixer]: http://wordpress.org/extend/plugins/domain-name-path-fixer-plugin/ "

 == Installation ==